Infusion devices

 Attaching an administration set to an infusion container

-Some drugs may be given as direct injections over several minutes (e.g. cyclizine), but others have to be given as infusions over longer time periods (e.g. vancomycin).
-An 'infusion device' is used to propel the drug from its container (i.e infusion bag, syringe or bottle) to the patient.
-There are many different types of infusion device available but they essentially fall into 2 groups; those that use
+Some drugs may be given as direct injections over several minutes (e.g. cyclizine), but others must be given as infusions over longer time periods (e.g. vancomycin).
+An 'infusion device' is used to propel the drug from its container (i.e. infusion bag, syringe or bottle) to the patient.
+There are many different types of infusion device available, but they essentially fall into 2 groups; those that use gravity and those that use an electromechanical pump.
+In an acute hospital setting you are most likely to encounter the latter.

-The choice of device depends upon many factors including the administration route, the volume to be infused, the required rate, the half-life of the drug and whether it has a narrow therapeutic index, and the age of the patient.
+The choice of device depends upon many factors including the administration route, volume to be infused, required rate, half-life of the drug and whether it has a narrow therapeutic index, and the age of the patient.
 Practice does vary between hospitals, so ensure that you are familiar with your local protocols.